player-ui/tools/devtools/client/README.md

 # devtools-client

-Package responsible for providing the common constructs (TODO: maybe even including redux) responsible for managing state and consuming events and RPCs.
+Package responsible for providing the common constructs responsible for managing state and consuming events and async actions from a devtools client, i.e. flipper plugin or web extension.